opencog/atomspace/Design-Notes.md

 Wow.
 Those are like six really damning design flaws.
 That I have not had to face yet.
 How did that happen?

+What's the priority order for fixing any of this?